 A new physician or dentist or lawyer with $200,000 or more in student loans can’t afford a new car.
 At least, not if you want to buy a house, have a family, retire before 65, and responsibly handle your debt where it won’t give you anxiety.

 You can get approved.
 But that’s because they’re assuming you’ll work until 70.
 You might do that.
 But it would stink to do that because you had to rather than it being your desire.

 Why you don’t want a car payment and a student loan payment

 Having big student loans means you want to have a high savings rate so you can build your assets.
 Once your net worth is positive, you don’t have to stress out so hard.

 Buying a car on credit or lease does the exact opposite of building wealth.
-We showed you the opposite throughout this post: how to get a free car?
 You’re financing an asset that depreciates in value.
 At least homes generally go up at the rate of inflation.

 So the next time you buy a car, patronize your friendly 88-year-old neighbor who garaged their 2013 Prius for eight years and has to sell it so they can move into the assisted-living facility.
 Nab the great deal on the sports car you wanted from the new dad who needs the four-door sedan.